Build5Nines/terraform-azurerm-region-naming/README.md

 ---
 ## Accessing Resource Names

-The `prefix` output is an entire instantiated module object from `Azure/naming/azurerm`, not just a string.
-This means that the `prefix` output has properties for each [Azure Resource type](https://github.com/Azure/terraform-azurerm-naming/blob/master/README.md#outputs).
+The `resources` output is an entire instantiated module object from `Azure/naming/azurerm`, not just a string.
+This means that the `resources` output has properties for each [Azure Resource type](https://github.com/Azure/terraform-azurerm-naming/blob/master/README.md#outputs).
 Each resource (e.g. `.resources.app_service`) is an object with additional properties for that Azure Resource type:

 | Property       | Description |
 |----------------|-------------|